 Effects of Financial Globalization on Developing Countries: Some Empirical Evidence

 Financial globalization is a vast and complex topic.
 Understanding the effects of financial globalization on developing countries, in particular, is of considerable importance.
 While there has been a great deal of debate on this issue, the evidence on which the debate is based has not been uniform and unambiguous.
-The talk "Effects of Financial Globalization on Developing Countries: Some Empirical Evidence" attempts to provide a systematic and critical review of recent empirical evidence, including some new research, on this subject.
+In this lecture, Professor Rogoff attempts to provide a systematic and critical review of recent empirical evidence, including some new research, on this subject.

 Subscribe to our newsletter